ALib C++ Library

 24/// As the syntax specification does not provide a feature to switch between standard and locale

-25/// setting, the corresponding fields of #AlternativeNumberFormat are not used with this formatter.
+25/// settings, the corresponding fields of #AlternativeNumberFormat are not used with this

 27/// \alib{strings;TNumberFormat::SetFromLocale;NumberFormat::SetFromLocale}